Sjouwer/tp-utils/README.md

 This version already includes some of the dependencies that you’ll need to get most out of this mod.

 Included:
-- [Auto Config](https://github.com/shedaniel/AutoConfig) Updated API (Is needed to make the config work)
+- [Cloth Config API Fabric](https://github.com/shedaniel/cloth-config) (Is required to make the config work)
-- [Cloth Config API Fabric](https://github.com/shedaniel/cloth-config) (Required for Auto Config)
-- [Cotton Client Commands](https://github.com/CottonMC/ClientCommands) (Is needed to make any of the commands work)

 Required:
 - [Fabric API](https://github.com/FabricMC/fabric)